okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 ## Customize post-authentication sign-in prompts

-You can customize the post-authentication prompt text, including the following:
+For each [brand](/docs/concepts/brands/) in your org (by `brandId`), you can customize the post-authentication prompt text, including the following:

 * Title
 * Subtitle